sysprog21/mado/README.md

 ### Configuration

-Configure via [Kconfiglib](https://pypi.org/project/kconfiglib/), you should select either SDL video output or the Linux framebuffer.
+Configure via [Kconfiglib](https://pypi.org/project/kconfiglib/), you should select either SDL video, the Linux framebuffer, or VNC as the graphics backend.
 ```shell
 $ make config
 ```